Ashocyan anvashocase prajnavadams ca bhashase gatasun agatasumsh ca nanushocanti panditah

 - •Mental steadiness leads to liberation

-- •The soul is eternal, bodies are temporary
+- •The soul is unborn, deathless, and eternal

 Nainam chindanti shastrani nainam dahati pavakah, na chainam kledayanty apo na shoshayati marutah